-CAS respectfully suggests that the Australian Government approval of the Australian Sports Foundation in the first place shows that it acknowledges that sport provides a charitable benefit to the community.
-The Australian Government has been providing DGR benefits to sporting causes through the ASF for 30 years - since 1986.
+CAS respectfully suggests that the Australian Government approval of the Australian Sports Foundation in 1986 demonstrates that it acknowledges that sport provides a charitable benefit to the community.
+The Australian Government has been providing DGR benefits to sporting causes through the ASF for over 35 years - since 1986.

-If the precedent of charitable benefit and value of sporting activity is agreed CAS suggests that each individual sport is best positioned to seek donation support:
+If the precedent of charitable benefit and value of sporting activity is agreed CAS suggests that each individual sport is best positioned to seek philanthropic support:

-- Sports are able to speak with authority about specific benefits and positive outcomes their projects and activities provide. - Generic promotions about the health, social and community benefits of all sports are unlikely to trigger a meaningful emotional connection with potential donors. - Sports already have established networks of participants who are their most likely future donors 68% of ASF donors in the 2015 financial year were participants, former participants or fans.
+- Sports are able to speak with authority about specific benefits and positive outcomes their projects and activities provide. - Generic promotions about the health, social and community benefits of all sports are unlikely to trigger a meaningful emotional connection with potential donors. - Sports already have established networks of participants who are their most likely future donors 68% of ASF donors in the 2019 financial year were participants, former participants or fans. - The existing on-line tools and resources developed by the ASF should be retained and access provided to sporting organisations wishing to use them.

-The ASF scope is currently limited in that it cannot provide access for sporting organisations to access donations from Philanthropic Foundations, Trusts and Donors which operate as Private Ancillary Funds (PAF) and Public Ancillary Funds (PuAF) which are described in section 6.2.
+The ASF now has limited scope to provide access for sporting organisations to access donations from Philanthropic Foundations, Trusts and Donors which operate as Private Ancillary Funds (PAF) and Public Ancillary Funds (PuAF) which are described in section 6.2.